gomorpheus/morpheus-apidoc/source/includes/_service_catalog.md

 Parameter | Description
 --------- | -----------
-id | The ID of the catalog item type
+id | The ID of the catalog item

 ### Query Parameters